drduh/macOS-Security-and-Privacy-Guide/README.md

 Be careful about disabling any services you don't understand, as it may render your system unbootable.

-## Spotlight
+## Spotlight Suggestions
-Disable Spotlight and Safari suggestions which log and send your keystrokes to Apple.
+Disable “Spotlight Suggestions” in both the Spotlight preferences and Safari's Search preferences to avoid your search queries being sent to Apple.

 See <https://fix-macosx.com/>